Pesticides – An Overview

 Special review provisions in FIFRA allow the EPA to reevaluate registered pesticides.
 Registrants are required to submit new evidence if EPA has reason to believe that use of the pesticide may be causing adverse effects to people or the environment.
 Registrants may be required to submit additional data and undertake new studies to assist the review.
 After completion of the special review process, the EPA may choose to continue the registration, amend the registration, or cancel the registration depending on the findings.

-In addition to the special review process, the EPA reviews each registered pesticide at least every 15 years to ensure that the pesticides continue to meet the FIFRA standard for registration.
+In addition to the special review process, the EPA reviews each registered pesticide at least once every 15 years to ensure that they continue to meet the FIFRA standard for registration.
 When this 15-year review program was established, the EPA determined that those pesticides which had been originally registered before November 1, 1984, would be the first to receive review.
 The 15-year review process can sometimes take several years and can lead to a special review in which the registration is amended or cancelled.

 Federal Food, Drug, and Cosmetic Act